LorenMin107/TodoApp/README.md

 - **Email Verification**: Account changes require email verification
 - **Input Validation**: All user inputs are validated and sanitized
 - **Error Handling**: Comprehensive error handling without leaking sensitive information
+- **Environment Security**: Sensitive configuration stored in environment variables, not in code
+- **Secret Management**: Critical secrets like JWT keys are required from environment variables with no fallbacks

 ## Contributing